mavryk-network/flexmasa/src/doc/mini-net.md

 One can also use `mavkit-client -E http://localhost:4000 bake for ...` from outside the sandbox.

-Luckily such a client has already been configured by MavBox; type `help-env` on the prompt:
+Luckily such a client has already been configured by Mavbox; type `help-env` on the prompt:

 ```
-MavBox: Please enter command:
+Mavbox: Please enter command:
   help-env
-MavBox:
+Mavbox:
   Shell Environment
     * A loadable shell environment is available at
     `/tmp/mininet-test/shell.env`.